 Camp Glisson Begins

 Rev. Glisson and other leaders raised money to buy the land around the falls, and construct a permanent camp.
 The original cabins, Dining Hall, Old Rec Hall, and the Chapel were built in the late 1930s and early 1940s.
 In 1946, the camp purchased Cane Creek Falls from Georgia Power for $1500.

 “The friends I made there are still my closest.
 My life’s direction was set there.
 Our family sent 3 generations there.

-In 1962, an inter-racial conference was held at Camp Glisson, and the camp became one of the first places in Georgia to voluntarily integrate, despite threats from the Ku Klux Klan to storm the camp and disrupt the conference.
+An interracial conference was held here in 1962, making Glisson one of the first places in Georgia to voluntarily integrate, despite threats from the Ku Klux Klan to storm the camp and disrupt the conference.

 In the early days, camp was only used in the summer.
-In the mid-1960s, a decision was made to utilize the camp year round.
-Windows and heaters were added to the buildings and today, Camp Glisson can be used in any season.
+In the mid-1960s, Glisson leaders decided to make Glisson a year-round camp, adding windows and heaters to the buildings.